 The test began at 18: 25 Spanish time with the 3.800 meters of swimming, in a very even segment, a group of 9 head units was formed, which gradually opened a gap.

-The first to leave the water was Josh Amberger followed by Jan Frodeno at 4 seconds and Alistarir Brownlee at 5.
-Patrick Lange left the seventh at 13 seconds.
-Eneko Llanos left the 22º and Clemente Alonso the 23º Sebastian Kienle went out to 4: 49 of the head and Lionel Sanders to more than 5 minutes.
+The first to come out of the water was Josh Amberger followed by Jan Frodeno at 4 seconds and Alistarir Brownlee at 5.
+Patrick Lange came out seventh at 13 seconds.
+Eneko Llanos came out on the 22nd and Clemente Alonso on the 23rd Sebastian Kienle came out 4:49 in the head and Lionel Sanders more than 5 minutes away.

 The cycling segment

-In the kilometer 50 of the segment, the head grupeto stayed with Clavel, Amberger, O'Donnel, Frodeno and Brownlee arriving united until the ascent to Hawi.
-At that point Cameron Wurf, Kienle, Sanders went together to 2: 40.
-As soon as Eneko Llanos passed to 6: 58 and Clemente Alonso to 10: 21.
+At kilometer 50 of the segment, the leading group remained with Carnation, Amberger, O'Donnel, Frodeno and Brownlee, coming together until the ascent to Hawi.
+At that point Cameron Wurf, Kienle, Sanders were together at 2:40.
+As soon as Eneko Llanos passed at 6:58 and Clemente Alonso at 10:21.